 The Buildable Lands Report is a monitoring report to determine if growth in Thurston County is consistent with the goals of the state Growth Management Act (GMA).
-In particular, it answers 2 key growth-related questions.
+In particular, it answers two key growth-related questions:

-Is there is an adequate land supply in the urban growth areas for anticipated future growth in population and employment.
+Is there adequate land in the urban growth areas for the projected growth in population and employment?

 If the answer to either of these questions is no, Thurston County and its cities and towns are required to identify reasonable measures in their 2025 periodic Comprehensive Plan updates to bring development trends into alignment with GMA.
 The 2021 Buildable Lands Report found that Thurston County is developing consistent with GMA's goals and reasonable measures are not necessary.